KEX Hotel

 The KEX Hotel is a hotel at the intersection of Northeast Martin Luther King Jr. Boulevard and Couch Street in Portland, Oregon, United States.
 Kex is based in Reykjavík, and the Portland location is the brand's first hotel outside Iceland.
+In 2025, this was still their only hotel in North America.
 The hotel is unconnected in any way to Portland radio station KEX (1190).

 History

 The hotel closed temporarily during the COVID-19 pandemic, reopening in June 2021.

 KEX Hotel featured Dóttir, until the restaurant closed on January 1, 2022.
+It was replaced by Pacific Standard.